wengair/react-example/README.md

 You would like to follow the practice from video 44.
 ### Basic concept
 #### Functional Programming
  - React has 2 ways to generate a piece of HTML code: Class of Function.
 I recommend using Function since it's basically as same as what we know about a function (write the repeated part once and call it many times).
 In React, this kind of function called `component`, you can consider it as a special function that returns HTML.
-Here's how a function component looks like.
+Here's how a function component looks like
 ```
 import React from 'react'